j-salguero/j-salguero/README.md

 ### Hi there 👋, I'm Jessica Salguero

-I'm a data analyst, currently pursuing an Masters in Computer Science at Texas A&M. My background spans bioinformatics, systems biology, and lab automation.
+I'm a data analyst, currently pursuing a Masters in Computer Science at Texas A&M. My background spans bioinformatics, systems biology, and lab automation.
 I'm especially passionate about building software tools that integrate science, data, and national security.

 **Current Focus**
 * Tools for multi-omic data analysis and clustering